Baildon Boundary Way

 Q: What refreshments will be available?

-Q: I missed out on an entry, do you have a reserve/waiting list I can go on to hopefully get a place in the run?
+Q: If I miss out on an entry, do you have a reserve/waiting list I can go on to hopefully get a place?

 A: Sorry, but we do not keep a reserve/waiting list, however if you email us at email@example.com we will add you to our mailing list and let you know when entries are going on sale for the next event.
 We will retain your details securely and will not share them with any other organisation.
 You can opt out of receiving emails from us at any time by emailing the above address with the word “Unsubscribe” in the subject line.

 Q: Why don’t you have a reserve/waiting list?